Live-link and auto-magic-merge Word and Excel documents

 I’m trying hard not to type phrases like “Most useful plug-in ever,” but I have to tell you: I’m sitting here with my mouth agape, heart beating faster, and thinking “This is what I’ve wanted for 20 years.”

 In short, I’m playing with WordsFlow, a plug-in from Em Software that fundamentally changes the way you’ll work with Word documents.

-From the sidebars on this page, you can download and install the appropriate software for purchase or evaluation, purchase license(s), visit the user guide, view any case studies and testimonials, review product-related news, see the release history, or find out about using an evaluation copy and product support.
+Using the sidebars on the upper right of this page, you can take a walk through typical product usage, visit the user guide, view any reviews, case studies, testimonials, and product-related news, purchase licenses, download the software, see the release history, find out about using the software as a trial copy, and find out about product support.

-If you might be interested in a online editorial collaboration system, our DocsFlow product is WordsFlow’s online sibling.
+If a web-based editorial workflow might more make sense for you, our DocsFlow product is WordsFlow’s online sibling.